amanrajdce/ECE-143-Team4/README.md

-# Analysis on data scraped from Glassdor
+# Analysis on data scraped from Glassdoor
 We will scrape data from Glassdor first and then do some interesting analysis.

 ## Requirements